hbctraining/DGE_workshop/lessons/03_DEG_deseq2.md

 DESeq2 performs a hypothesis test for all possible pairwise comparisons.
 In order for us to **retrieve the results for a specific pair of sample classes** we need to provide this information to DESeq2 in the form of **contrasts**.
 Contrasts are created in in three different ways/R syntax.
 In this lesson we will demonstrate the syntax that is most intuitive.

+> *NOTE:* The Wald test can also be used with **continuous variables**.
+If the variable of interest provided in the design formula is continuous-valued, then the reported log2 fold change is per unit of change of that variable.

 We need to use the coefficient names to specify our comparisons, these correspond to the headers in your design matrix.
 To find out how the coefficients are named we can use the `resultsNames()` function:

 	# Find names of coefficients